AI Is Creating Risk Instead of Reliable Capability

 And start asking:

-“Why is our organisation so hard for AI to understand?”
+“Why is our organization so hard for AI to understand?”

 This is where patterns emerge: